Back to Blog

 Synthetic Oil and Oil Dilution

 Synthetic oil resists fuel dilution better than conventional oil.
 It maintains protective properties longer when contaminated with fuel.
 However, synthetic oil still can't prevent the damage of severe dilution.
 The solution is more frequent oil changes, not relying on synthetic to solve the problem.
 Synthetic oil gives you longer intervals, but short winter commutes shorten those intervals.
+This topic is closely connected to What Color Should Your Oil Be?
+A Diagnostic Visual Guide.

 The Cost of Ignoring Oil Dilution